 If you want to spruce up your workplace, it doesn’t necessarily take much.

-Here are 10 ways to make simple design changes that can give your staff more motivation and improve your company’s productivity as a whole.
+Here are 10 ways to make simple design changes that can give your employees more motivation and improve your company’s productivity as a whole.

 1. Improve Lighting